Mingus Ah Um: Edited and unedited versions

 The original Columbia Records LP release of the album featured edited versions of six of the nine compositions.
-For these tracks, from one to three minutes of the performances were removed, both to meet the playing time constraints of the LP format, and because producer Teo Macero felt the pieces were more effective in edited form.
+For these tracks, from one to three minutes of the performances were removed, both to meet the time constraints of the LP format and because producer Teo Macero felt the pieces were more effective in edited form.
 Unedited versions of these pieces were first released in 1979, on LP.
 The first widely-available CD edition of the album, 1987's "Columbia Jazz Masterpieces" edition, used the original LP edits.
 The edited version has been reissued on compact disc subsequent to 1987, including a 2019 release by Mobile Fidelity Sound Lab.
-The unedited version of the album was first widely released on compact disc in 1998 as part of the Sony Legacy series, and it too has remained available through additional compact disc reissues.
+The unedited version of the album was first widely released on compact disc in 1998 as part of the Sony Legacy series, and has remained available through additional compact disc reissues.

 Reception

 Mingus Ah Um was one of fifty recordings chosen by the Library of Congress to be added to the National Recording Registry in 2003.
 The album was ranked number 380 of the Top 500 Albums of All-Time by Rolling Stone in 2020.